kash-patel/advindata-homicide/README.md

 # Homicide Case Information Exploration and Inference

-Predicting the status of homicide cases after some days, based on data from data collected by the Washington Post on homicides from 2007 to 2017, found at https://www.kaggle.com/datasets/joebeachcapital/homicides, as well as data from [Murder Accountability Project](https://www.murderdata.org/p/data-docs.html), dowloaded September 19, 2023.
+Predicting the status of homicide cases after some days, based on data from data collected by the [_The Washington Post_](https://github.com/washingtonpost/data-homicides) on over 50,000 homicides from 2007 to 2017, as well as data from [Murder Accountability Project](https://www.murderdata.org/p/data-docs.html), which claims to be the most complete repository of United States hommicide data, dowloaded September 19, 2023.

 ### Chapter 1